HipsterBrown/rails-react-playground/README.md

 When building components before integrating into the Rails app, run `pnpm storybook` in the `@playground/core` directory to start the Storybook server.
 [Learn more about Storybook and writing component stories.](https://storybook.js.org/docs/react/writing-stories/introduction) You'll find an example under the `@playground/core/stories/` directory.

 To serve a React component in the Rails app, a [custom element powered by Catalyst](https://github.github.io/catalyst/) (`react-island.tsx`) is used to mount the component on demand.
-First, the component must be added to the `@playground/core/src/registry.ts` file:
+Any component file placed in the `@playground/core/src/islands` directory will be automatically registered by the `registry.ts` glob import.
+This is similar to the conventions use by [Fresh](https://fresh.deno.dev/docs/concepts/islands).

 The actual `registry.ts` uses [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) and the [React.lazy](https://reactjs.org/docs/code-splitting.html#reactlazy) API to split the bundled component and lazily load one when the custom element requests it.